 It consists of road grow linearly in one direction possibly due to the presence of some natural sources such as sea or ocean at one side of the city.

-There are various types of road patterns, each has its own advantages and disadvantages.
+There are various types of roads pattern, each has its own advantages and disadvantages.